sofiavazs/project-food/README.md

 # Build a Food Review website 🌮🥑

-During this week we will meet-up in Sthlm – YAY!
+During this week we will finally have a remote collaborative session – We can't wait!
 During those days we will practice our JavaScript and API skills a bit more.
 We will also practice working as a real team using GitHub.
 You will experience, first-hand, the issues and struggles that can occur when working together with code.

 During the session your team will be challenged to build a website that lists restaurants, reviews and information based on location – YUM 😋.